 The number of coronavirus cases is just over 59,081 in Philadelphia and 1,968 deaths.
 The new “Safer at Home” restrictions are effective November 20, 2020, through January 1, 2021, whereas specific businesses must close.
 You can get tested at multiple locations in Philadelphia including Penn Medicine, Jefferson, and Temple.
 You can get a rapid coronavirus test in Philadelphia at MyDoc UrgentCare at their various locations: Temple University-Main Campus, Chinatown, University City

-Where & How To Get A Rapid Test in Chicago for Coronavirus COVID-19?
+Where & How To Get a Rapid COVID-19 Test in Chicago?

 The Chicago Department of Public Health advises people to self-screen first to determine if they meet the criteria.
 Test sites are available via drive-throughs across the Chicago urban areas and suburbs.
 Rapid tests are available at multiple clinic locations in Chicago.
 North Side Chicago, South Side Chicago, the Loop, Lincoln Park, Highland Park, Lake View, Avondale, Boystown.

 Where To Get a Rapid COVID-19 Test in Honolulu, Hawaii?

 As of December 23rd, there are 17,333 confirmed coronavirus cases in Honolulu, Hawaii, and 218 coronavirus-related deaths.
 Urgent Care Hawaii, Pearl City Testing Site, and other locations provide rapid COVID testing.
 KKUC-Kalihi Kai Urgent Care Satellite Testing Center, Walgreens, and Tripler Army Medical Center provide PCR COVID tests.